What would discharges mean for Martin County?

 They'd also like to ask if there's going to be more water quality testing to protect those in and out of the water.

-“That should be the number one priority and warn people about health hazards about going in that water and eating fish from there," Saporito said.
+"That should be the No. 1 priority and warn people about health hazards about going in that water and eating fish from there," Saporito said.